paulschoppel/Coderunner-C-Prototypes/README.md

 ```

 This solution is then inserted into the testing template, which compiles and runs the student's code fragment against several predefined test cases.
-An example template-generated program could be:
+The template-generated program corresponding to the example above would look like this:

 ```c
 #include <stdio.h>